fricciardi/datetime2/docs/interface.rst

    >>> str(d2.gregorian)
    '2013-07-31'

-In any case, as expected, static methods of the interface classes are unchanged even when invoked via access attribute:
+And, as expected, static methods of the interface classes are unchanged even when invoked via access attribute:

 .. doctest::